 Please note that the documents required may vary from bank to bank or other financial institutions

 Impact of Loan Restructuring on Credit Score

-While loan restructuring may provide a much needed relief for borrowers, it is not happy news all around as one’s credit scores and eligibility will get affected because while lenders are allowed to retain such loans as ‘standard’ which will lower their Non-Performing Assets or NPAs, restructured loans have a negative impact on the borrowers’ credit scores.
+While loan restructuring may provide much-needed relief for borrowers, it is not happy news all around as one’s credit scores and eligibility will get affected because while lenders are allowed to retain such loans as ‘standard’ which will lower their Non-Performing Assets or NPAs, restructured loans have a negative impact on the borrowers’ credit scores.

 It is to be understood that even if the borrower has applied for only one loan to be restructured, the lender will report all loans of the borrower’s as restructured.
 Restructured loans are generally reported under the ‘settled’ or ‘written off’ section and these are sometimes looked at by lenders as wilful default.
 However, since this is a unique situation, it is difficult to estimate just how severely a borrower’s credit score gets affected.
 Previously, banks were allowed to restructure loans only once they turned into NPAs.